SyncfusionExamples/PDF-Examples/Watermark/Add-text-watermark-in-an-existing-PDF-document/.NET/Add-text-watermark-in-an-existing-PDF-document/README.md

 # Edit PDF Files

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides tools for creating, reading, and editing PDF documents.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides tools for creating, reading, and editing PDF documents.
 It also supports modifying existing PDF files, including updating text, images, and other content.

 ## Steps to Add a Watermark to a PDF File